venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 ### Cosine similarity Vs. Jaccard similarity methods to compute the similarity scores

-### How will you implement dropout during forward and backward passes?

 ### Briefly explain the K-Means clustering and how can we find the best value of K.
 ### For k-means or kNN, why do we use Euclidean distance over Manhattan distance?